amodrojs/amodro-lifecycle/scratch.md

 * jsonp.html: put in paths change for user: "https://api.github.com/users/jrburke?callback=define", no direct URL loading supported.
 * Disable relative/outsideBaseUrl/a/outsideBaseUrl.html, outside module ID space.
 * Disable remoteUrls/remoteUrls.html, module outside ID space.
+* Disable undef/undefLocal.html, promise errbacks do not work that way.
+* errorContinueLocal, comment out the if (err.requireModules part, then setTimeout works.

 For undef tests, the requirejs.onError needs to return a promise that will resolve to new module value.
 Example from undef.html test: